prods/Formidable/README.md

    ```
    No Presentation specific logic should ever be passed into this level.
 Example: Do not pass a Control instance or type into any function on the view.

+   **API**

+   `Initialize()` Returns _void_.
+This method is executed by the FormViewBase constructor at runtime.

+   `InitializeOnDesignMode()` Returns _void_.
+This method is executed by the FormViewBase constructor when in design mode.
+(Unit Testing).

+   `VieModel` Returns _Generic ViewModel Type_.
+This property returns the ViewModel instance.

+   `IsDesignMode()` Returns _Boolean_.
+This property determines if the FormView is being used in design mode.

 4. **Form View Model**.
 This is where your form state lives.
-All properties and variables that are affected accross your application should live here.
+All properties and variables that are affected across your application should live here.

    Inherits from a **FormViewModelBase**.